Back to business! Launch Your New Business with 10% Off— Start Now

 Step 3 - Submit Your Application or Make an Appointment

-Although most banks in Hong Kong now offer online applications for eligible applicants, you may have to make an appointment to submit the documents in person, depending on the bank of your choice.
+Although most banks in Hong Kong now offer online applications and document submission for eligible applicants, some may still require you to schedule an appointment to submit the documents in person.

 After your application is approved, you can access your new business account.
-Depending on your chosen bank or neobank, you may have to take additional steps to activate your account, such as setting up the mobile app or digital banking platform and adding funds.
+Depending on your chosen bank or financial institution, you may have to take additional steps to activate your account, such as setting up the mobile app or digital banking platform and adding funds.

 How Long Does It Take to Open a Business Bank Account in Hong Kong?